ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 - **CDDL for synchronizing accounts with their coin identity** `crypto-portfolio-coin`

 In this document, we are defining the new `crypto-portfolio-coin` UR type associating the `coin-identity` defined in [[NBCR-2023-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-001-coin-identity.md) with their accounts.
-The accounts are preferably defined using a list of `crypto-detailed-account`.
+The accounts are preferably defined using a list of `detailed-account`.

 To keep full compatibility with the layer 2, the accounts can also be specified using `account` and `crypto-multi-account` UR types.
 Using these UR types will however limit the information which can be synchronized.